Key Takeaways

 What Is Ollama?

 Ollama is a command-line tool that downloads and runs open-source language models locally.
 It is built on llama.cpp, a C++ inference engine optimized for CPU and GPU performance.
-As of April 2026, Ollama supports 200+ models across its library.
+Ollama supports over 4,500 models across its library.

 Ollama works by: (1) you run `ollama pull <model>` to download model weights, (2) you run `ollama run <model>` to start the model as a service, (3) the model becomes accessible via a REST API at `http://localhost:11434`, and (4) you connect any application (Python, Node.js, web app) to this API.